-- 39.3.4 If an national federation learns that an international match will take place in its country without its authorization, it will immediately inform the national federation, the Confederation to which the opponent club belongs and the FIVB and will warn its local players that a sanction of a one year suspension and disqualification subject to further penalties by the FIVB and the respective Confederation. - 39.3.5 If a Confederation learns that an international tournament will take place in one of its affiliated countries without its authorization it will immediately: - a. inform the FIVB; - b. compel the national federation to obtain the required authorization; - c. warn potential participants of the consequences for the players taking part in non-authorized competitions; and - d. suspend the players and national federation who neglect the Warning and still participate in the banned competition. - 39.3.6 In general, the international competition period is 16 May to 15 October.
+- 39.3.4 If a national federation learns that an international match will take place in its country without its authorization, it will immediately inform the national federation, the Confederation to which the opponent club belongs and the FIVB and will warn its local players that sanctions may be applicable by the FIVB and the respective Confederation. - 39.3.5 If a Confederation learns that an international tournament will take place in one of its affiliated countries without its authorization it will immediately: - a. inform the FIVB; - b. compel the national federation to obtain the required authorization; - c. warn potential participants of the consequences for the players taking part in non-authorized competitions; and - d. suspend the players and national federation who neglect the warning and still participate in the banned competition. - 39.3.6 In general, the international competition period is 16 May to 15 October.
 In particular, periods reserved for specific competition are as previously listed in Article 2.8 of these Regulations.

-Participation in FIVB competitions takes precedence over participation in any other competition.
+Participation in FIVB competitions and the calendar of FIVB competitions takes precedence over participation in any other competition.